Home

 Can I save money by living in suburban areas of major cities?

-Yes, rent in suburban areas is usually 20–30% cheaper than in city centres, making it a cost-effective choice.
+Yes, rent in suburban areas is usually 20–30% lower than city centres, making it a cost-effective option for students and families.

 What are the average utility bills for a small apartment?

-Yes, most cities offer discounted transit passes for students, which can reduce monthly transportation costs by 25–50%.
+Most cities offer discounted transit passes for students, which can lower monthly costs by 25–50%.

 What are the hidden costs of living in Canada?

-Hidden costs include higher taxes on goods, health insurance for non-residents, and tipping, which is customary at restaurants and for services.
+Hidden costs include higher taxes on goods, health insurance for non-residents, tipping at restaurants, and occasional administrative fees.

 Do international students need to show proof of funds before moving to Canada?

 Yes, proof of funds is mandatory for study permits.
-Students must demonstrate they can cover tuition fees and living expenses.
+Students must demonstrate they can cover tuition and living expenses for the duration of their studies.

 How much should I budget for entertainment in Canada?

-Entertainment costs vary but typically range between CAD 100 and CAD 300 per month, depending on your activities.
+Entertainment expenses range from CAD 100 to CAD 300 per month, depending on activities such as movies, events, dining, or recreational outings.

 Is it cheaper to buy a car or rely on public transportation?